ekmixon/ve-docs/create-repo/README.md

 ![The "new" button in github](new-repo.png)

-3. Create a "Repository Name" without spaces for your repository.
+3. Create a "Repository name" without spaces.
-4. Write a description (optional)
+4. Optionally, add a description.
-5. Make sure the repository is public.
+5. Confirm that the repository is public.
-6. Check "Add a README file"
+6. Check the box under "Add a README file"
 7. Finally, create the repository.
 ![Animated image of the repo creation process](create-repo.gif)